-This cake includes substitutes for sugar and white flour, two of the quickest ways to add carbs to a dessert recipe.
+This cake includes almond flour and erythritol as substitutes for sugar and white flour.
+Sugar and white flour are two of the quickest ways to add carbs to a dessert recipe.
 It also includes carrots, pineapples, and raisins, which some might argue are foods to avoid on keto.
 While I agree and aim to limit the number of carrots, pineapples, and raisins that I eat, this recipe focuses on reducing carbs to have the best low carb and keto-friendly replacement for carrot cake.

 - 2 cups shredded carrots

 - 1 cup crushed pineapples (in juice) no sugar added

 - Preheat the oven to 350 degrees.